datanav/docs/hub/model-mapping-tools.rst

    * - ``Group``
      - used to group which properties belong together if several of the same type are to be separated as separate entities
    * - ``ReadOnly``
-     - angir om en property er read-only og bare skal leses inn til Sesam Talk, men ikke skal skrives tilbake til
+     - indicates whether a property is read-only and should only be read into Sesam Talk, and not written
    * - ``RefrenceTo``
      - used to specify the namespace where we create references to other entities